secretGeek/today-i-learned-staging/jquery/adhoc_webscraping_with_jquery.md

 	jQuery.noConflict();

-## Step 3: find the content you want to extract.
+## Step 3: find the content you want to extract

 Now you need to explore the DOM to find the content you're after.